iamwangyabin/OpenSDI/README.md

 We maintain a public leaderboard at [OpenSDI Leaderboard](https://iamwangyabin.github.io/OpenSDI/).
 We warmly welcome researchers to evaluate their detection and localization models using our OpenSDID dataset and submit their results to contribute to this growing benchmark.

 ## Quick Start with MaskCLIP
 To address the OpenSDI challenge, we introduce **MaskCLIP**, a novel method based on our **Synergizing Pretrained Models (SPM) framework**.
-MaskCLIP effectively combines the strengths of two powerful pre-trained models:
+MaskCLIP effectively enhances the generalization strengths of two powerful pre-trained models at image and pixel levels:

 * **CLIP (Contrastive Language-Image Pre-training):** Provides robust image-level semantic understanding, crucial for generalizable detection.
-* **MAE (Masked Autoencoder):** Offers fine-grained spatial representation learning, essential for accurate forgery localization.
+* **MAE (Masked Autoencoder):** Offers fine-grained spatial representation learning, essential for accurate forgery localization at pixel level.
 ![pipeline](./docs/spm.png)
 <p align="center">MaskCLIP overview. </p>